feelfar/Grok-Imagine-Bulk-Favorites-Downloader/README.md

 ---

-## Installation
+## Step 3 — Installation

-1. Complete **Step 1** above first
-2. Install [Tampermonkey](https://www.tampermonkey.net/) for your browser if you haven't already
-3. Click the downloaded `grok-imagine-bulk-favorites-downloader-v14.user.js` file — Tampermonkey should automatically prompt you to install it
+1. Click the downloaded `grok-imagine-bulk-favorites-downloader-v14.user.js` file — Tampermonkey should automatically prompt you to install it
-4. Alternatively, open the Tampermonkey dashboard → click **Create new script** → paste the entire script contents → save
+2. Alternatively, open the Tampermonkey dashboard → click **Create new script** → paste the entire script contents → save

 ---